Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds

 from $(M,\xi)$ to $(M'_{\text{convex}},\xi')$ obtained by capping off $M'_{\text{flat}}$ with a symplectic Lefschetz fibration $X \to \DD$ as in \cite{Eliashberg:cap}.
 The following conditions are then equivalent: \begin{enumerate} {(\roman{enumi})} \item $(W,\omega)$ can be arranged to be a strong symplectic cobordism from $(M,\xi)$ to $(M'_{\text{convex}},\xi')$. \item $[\p \roundcocore_\Sigma \cap M'_{\text{convex}}] = 0 \in H_1(M'_{\text{convex}} ; \RR)$. \item There are no integers $k,m_1,\ldots,m_N \in \ZZ$ with $k > 0$ and $\sum_j m_j = 0$ such that the homology class

 is trivial in $H_1(M \setminus \iI_0)$. \end{enumerate} \end{thmp}

-Though they never form exact cobordisms (cf.~Remark~\ref{remark:notExact}), the capping and decoupling cobordisms do have a nice property in common with exact cobordisms: under favorable circumstances, they induce natural maps on Embedded Contact Homology (cf.~\cite{Hutchings:ICM}).
+We now discuss some applications of the capping and decoupling cobordisms to Embedded Contact Homology (cf.~\cite{Hutchings:ICM}).
 Recall that for a closed contact $3$-manifold $(M,\xi)$ and homology class $h \in H_1(M)$, $\ECH_*(M,\xi ; h)$ is the homology of a chain complex generated by sets of Reeb orbits with multiplicities whose homology classes add up to~$h$, with a differential counting embedded index~$1$ holomorphic curves with positive and negative cylindrical ends in the symplectization $\RR\times M$.
 Similarly, counting embedded index~$2$ holomorphic curves through a generic point in~$M$ yields the so-called $U$-map,

 The \defin{ECH contact invariant}